A business mission statement is

 A mission statement does not just declare what your mission is as a business.
 It also explains how you plan to accomplish those goals.
 Imagine if I told you that I was going to build you a house.
 Wouldn’t you want to know how I was going to go about it (especially since I am not an architect)?

-By laying your process out on paper, a client or potential client will also be able to see how things work, what values your business holds and whether you are a good fit for them, their brand and their business.
+By defining your mission in words, a client or potential client will also be able to see how things work, what values your business holds and whether you are a good fit for working with their business.

 Does you have a business mission statement?